wtetsu/gaze/README.md

 ---

 Kill an ongoing process, after 1000(ms).
-This is useful if you like to write infinite loops.
+This is useful if you love to write infinite loops.

 ```
 gaze -t 1000 complicated.py